 CFA has a core focus on Finance and completely based on concepts.
 Here the examiner test the application of concepts and formulas rather than their learning.

-Now, let’s discuss some differences between CA and CFA and also see which is better from your perspective –
+Now, let’s discuss some difference between CA and CFA and also see which is better from your perspective –

 |Focus||CA is treated as an expert in Accounting, Taxation, Law, Audit, and Finance.||CFA has a core focus on Finance.|